One of the most popular islands of Malaysia, Langkawi is a must visit for many travellers to Malaysia, and deservedly so.

 Tours stop at a range of different islands.
 A popular Langkawi tourist spot on these island hopping tours is Pulau Dayang Bunting which is the second largest island in Langkawi.
 The island is most famous for Lake of the Pregnant Maiden.
 Here you can participate in a range of Langkawi island activities including swimming, paddle boarding or simply relax.

 Most island hopping tours take you to a range of places in Langkawi including places where you can eagle watch, snorkel and other beach activities.
+This is another great one if you’re in search of the best beach in Langkawi, as some of the islands are home to hidden gems.

 Do Some Langkawi Water Sports